perrinal/AlgorithmPractice/README.md

-# interviewcake

-These are my implementation of the interviewCake news letter plus some tests/research on simple algorithm perfromances.
+These are my implementation of algorithmic practices